Skip to main content

 Importance of Unique Join Keys

-Because join keys help to identify rows that need to be combined form the left and right sources, we recommend making sure the join key you use acts like a unique identifier.
+Because join keys help to identify rows that need to be combined from the left and right sources, we recommend making sure the join key you use acts like a unique identifier.
 Otherwise, if there are multiple records in the right source that match the join key of the left source, only one of them will be pulled randomly.

 Example: Let’s look at the example we discussed above.
 We have the same left source.
 But in the right source, we have these rows: